USEPA/SSN2/cran-comments.md

 Thank you very much for all the time and effort the CRAN team puts into maintaining packages and assuring their high quality.

-We have done our absolute best to address each point CRAN set regarding our initial submission.
+We have done our best to sufficiently address each point CRAN sent regarding our initial submission.
 A point-by-point response to each comment is provided below and has been incorporated into the revised submission.

 ## Revised CRAN Submission

+* Please write references in the description of the DESCRIPTION file in the form authors (year) <doi:...> So please write the year in brackets.
+    * The relevant reference now reads Ver Hoef, J.M. and Peterson, E.E., (2010) <DOI:10.1198/jasa.2009.ap08248>.

 * Size of tarball: 7201753 bytes A CRAN package should not be larger than 5 MB.
   Please reduce the size.